The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 0.32093416297880123

-However, we can use these probability densities to compute the probability that a birth weight falls in an interval between two values, by computing the area under the curve.
-The following function takes a NormalPdf object and the bounds of an interval, low and high.
+Now, to compute the area under the PDF, we can use the following function, which takes a NormalPdf object and the bounds of an interval, low and high.
 It evaluates the normal PDF at equally-spaced quantities between low and high, and uses Simpson’s method to estimate the area under the curve.

 from scipy.integrate import simpson